josmar-crwdstffng/angular/aio/content/guide/observables.md

 Observables provide support for passing messages between parts of your application.
 They are used frequently in Angular and are a technique for event handling, asynchronous programming, and handling multiple values.

-The observer pattern is a software design pattern in which an object, called the *subject*, maintains a list of its dependents, called *observers*, and notifies them automatically of state changes.
+The observer pattern is a software design pattern in which an object, called the *subject*, maintains a list of the associated dependents, called *observers*, and notifies them automatically of state changes.
 This pattern is similar \(but not identical\) to the [publish/subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) design pattern.

 Observables are declarative &mdash;that is, you define a function for publishing values, but it is not executed until a consumer subscribes to it.